RooneyMcNibNug/RG35XX-SP/README.md

 YOu can do this by going to **Apps > RetroArch > Settings > Achievements** and then put in your login information.

 Please note that RA does not seem to cache any progress you make with achievements when you are not connected to wifi or if your connection is severed, so its a bit finnicky in that way.

+## Simpler Backups

+muOS comes with some pre-existing bash scripts for backing up your fames, configurations, saves, and artwork.
+This is great, but these are all in different scripts each and also I've found in certain circumstances they can bea bit finnicky.

+I whipped up https://github.com/RooneyMcNibNug/RG35XX-SP/blob/main/holistic_bkp.sh to be a single "good enough" script to back up the following (and only the following):

+- Saves and States for any games
+- Screenshots taken from all emulators
+- All BIOS files you have on the device
+- The main RetroArch configuration files

+NOTE: These backups won't work directly with the backup manager, but its nice to have these files without a zip to quickly also use locally if you'd like (on the pC you are backing them up to).
+You can always throw them back into the microSD manaully or send them Over The Wire.

 ## Handling with care